zoe1337/sft/README.md

 Somehow get these things on your computer:
  - Linux, or something that speaks V4L2 APIs reasonably well
  - Video camera with a working driver
- - Recent-ish OpenCV, Python 3, python-v4l2, python-imageio, v4l2loopback, python-argparse
+ - Recent-ish OpenCV, Python 3, python-v4l2, python-opencv-python, python-imageio, v4l2loopback, python-argparse

  I use arch btw.
 If you also do so, you can just
- `yay -S v4l2loopback-dkms python-imageio python-v4l2 python-argparse opencv`
+ `yay -S v4l2loopback-dkms python-imageio python-v4l2 python-argparse opencv python-opencv-python`

 ### Clone this repository